jvtutorcorner-sketch/jvtutorcorner-rwd/AGORA_SETUP.md

 ### Current Status

 - ✅ Local development: Working (uses `.env.local`)
-- ✅ Production: Working (temporary direct env vars in `amplify.yml`)
+- ✅ Production: Working (emergency hardcoded fallback in code)
 - 🔄 Future: Will migrate to secure SSM Parameter Store

+### Emergency Fix Applied

+**⚠️ TEMPORARY EMERGENCY FIX**: As of December 19, 2025, credentials are hardcoded in the token route as a fallback when environment variables are not available.
+This ensures immediate functionality while the proper environment variable configuration is resolved.

 ### Legacy Issues